teioutail/praxxys/README.md

 ### Installation

-Download/Clone the the project and copy to local directory and go to the path in terminal/cmd and and install plugins via composer.
+Download/Clone the project to local directory.
+Go to the path in terminal/cmd and install plugins via composer.

 Composer plugins Installation:
 ```sh